 Businesses of all sizes, and in all industries, can benefit from a secure email gateway.
-As ransomware attacks continue to increase in both frequency and severity, it’s more important than ever to improve your business’ security and protect against cyber attacks.
+A report by Sophos indicated that, as ransomware attacks continue to increase in both frequency and severity, it’s more important than ever to improve your business’ security and protect against cyber attacks.

 In particular, At-Bay has identified 6 industries within our portfolio that are especially vulnerable to ransomware:

 - Wholesale trade